Geleta3/det_pipeline/README.md

 no time is wasted in uploading the datasets.

 Further documentation will be added.
-If you have any bugs or question feel free to pull request.
+If you have any bugs or question feel free to create issue